 The effect of the persistent individual productivity shocks on the optimal UI system can also be described using the results of the model that includes such shocks but does not have ex-ante differences in s and z.
 We first note that this model calls for a UI system of $\{h = 0.35, \kappa = 0.26\}$, resulting in an effective replacement rate of 13%, as described in Table 4.
 The existence of a cap implies that the effective replacement rate is higher for low-productivity workers, for whom the cap is less likely to bind.
-As a result, the UI system generates redistribution even absent differences in unemployment rates due to the negative correlation between the effective replacement rate and the wage.
-Under the optimal policy for that model the effective replacement rate varies from 29% for the lowest productivity type to just under 4% for the highest productivity worker.
+As a result, the UI system generates redistribution even absent differences in unemployment rates due to the negative correlation between the effective replacement rate varies from 29% for the lowest productivity type to just under 4% for the highest productivity worker.
 Interestingly, in this model (with just productivity shocks), if we set the cap to be at a level such that it never binds, then the optimal policy calls for shutting down UI.
 This is due to the fact that since there are no differences in unemployment rates, and as the cap never binds, the UI system can no longer be used to redistribute resources.